BauPhi/bauphi-backend/README.md

 You can run the app from [here](https://bauphi-api.herokuapp.com/).

-- If you use Postman collection, change requests' URL domain from "localhost:5000" to "bauphi-api.herokuapp".
+- If you use Postman collection, change requests' URL domain from "localhost:5000" to "bauphi-api.herokuapp.com".

 ## Development